 The team manager of Peace Mission, Mr. Charu Chowdhury was detained in jail for several times and finally for 1963-71.
 He was released in 1971 after independence of Bangladesh.
 Charu Chowdhury started re-organising the Ashram in the newly independent Bangladesh and released land and properties from the land gravers.
 It tooks final shape with the Gazette notification of Bangladesh Government on 2nd October 1975, where "Ambika Kaliganga Charitable Trust" was renamed as "Gandhi Ashram Trust".
 A committee representating from both Bangladesh and Indian Government was formed to run the activities of the Trust.

 GAT Over the Period

-In the initial stage, Ambika Kaliganga Charitable Trust decided a charitable role and started working for the riot victims of Noakhali.
+In the initial stage, Ambika Kaliganga Charitable Trust thought of charitable functions and started working for the riot victims of Noakhali.
 The victims were rehabilitated in their society and relief functions were carried out.
-Besides, motivational works for communal co-existence were taken after the separation of India.
+Besides, motivational works for communal co-existence were taken in the whole area.
+These functions continued till the separation of India.
 In the Pakistan period, the Trust could not continue its activities due to the policy of the then Government.

-After the Independence of Bangladesh, with the emergence of Gandhi Ashram Trust, there was a shift in the vision and mission of the Trust.
-Development and extension services for the poor and disadvantaged class were taken into consideration along with charitable function.
-Now a days, development of life standard, both in material and eternal sense, is the main focus of Gandhi Ashram Trust (GAT).
+After the Independence of Bangladesh, with the emergence of Gandhi Ashram Trust, there are a shift in the vision and mission of the Trust.
+Development and extension services for the poor and disadvantaged class were taken into consideration along with charitable functions.
+Now a days, development of life standard, both in material and eternal, is the main focus of Gandhi Ashram Trust (GAT).